Samuel Zurik III

 His clients include those in the outsourcing, oil and gas services, construction, energy, health care, retail, and computer industries.

-Mr. Zurik is admitted to practice before the United States Supreme Court, the U.S. Courts of Appeals for the Second, Fourth, Fifth, Seventh, Eighth, Ninth, Tenth, and Eleventh Circuits and a number of U.S. District Courts.
+Mr. Zurik is admitted to practice before the United States Supreme Court, the U.S. Courts of Appeal for the Second, Third, Fourth, Fifth, Sixth, Seventh, Eighth, Ninth, Tenth, and Eleventh Circuits and a number of U.S. District Courts.

 Tulane University School of Law, J.D., 1996